 Mathnasium is an online tutoring center that offers math assistance for children of all ages.
 Mathnasium’s mission is to teach math to children in a fun way and become engaged to learn in the subject.
 Read on for more information on Mathnasium to determine if it’s an exemplary service for you and your family.

 What is Mathnasium?

-Mathnasium tutors are highly touted as some of the most well-trained and approved tutors of Math in the entire world.
+Mathnasium Tutors are highly touted as being some of the most well-trained and approved tutors of Math in the entire world.
 Most centers suggest 2-3 tutoring sessions a week to keep the student learning at the same pace while catching up with homework and test prep.

-Bottom Line: Mathnasium is an excellent option if your child only struggles with math but is OK with other subjects and wants a cost-effective tutoring program.
+Bottom Line: Mathnasium is an excellent option if your child struggles with math but is okay with all other subjects and wants a cost-effective tutoring program to partake in.

 How Does Mathnasium Work?

 Mathnasium follows a 30-year-old methodology that includes over 5,000 pages of material given to the student.
 Students work directly with an instructor on material tailored to each child.
-The tutors send progress reports home regularly.
-Typically, the child spends a learning session at the Mathnasium center twice a week, but they also have Mathnasium at home, which meets through video calls.
+Progress reports are sent home regularly.
+Typically, the child spends a learning session at the Mathnasium center twice a week, but it is also Mathnasium at home, which is conducted through video calls.
 The student is first evaluated, then prescribed a personalized and prescriptive learning program.